muqtadirlawal/Bank_Customer_Analytics/README.md

 - Utilized for creating a simple database from the Customer and Transactions tables.
 - Data cleaning, exploratory analysis, and data manupilation.
 - Data Augmentation and Segementation, using an RFM (Recency, Frequency, Monetary Value) Model to segment the student customers.
-- Stored Preocedure, to ensure script reusability and enhance optimization.
+- Stored Preocedure, to ensure script reusability and enhance automation.

 Microsoft Power Bi
 - DAX for creating simple, custom calculations within Power Bi to enrich analysis.